Conduct a free Washington probation search now to check any offender’s supervision status.

 Fax: 206-296-1587

-How To View Details of Parolees Throughout Washington
+How To View Details of Parolees in WA

 Washington State did not abolish parole in 1984, the state adopted a determinate sentencing system under the jurisdiction of the Indeterminate Sentence Review Board (ISRB).
 Convicted offenders now serve indeterminate sentences.16